mauriziocescon/ng-playground/readme.md

  * not provided in root by default: the token
  * must be provided somewhere
  *
- * a factory defines a default implementation and type */ const compToken = injectionToken('desc', {
+ * factory defines a default implementation and type */ const compToken = injectionToken('desc', {
   factory: () => {